 So, do you know what is important to you?
-We all have our own personal values or core values that drive our behavior – both consciously and unconsciously.
+We all have our own personal values or core values that drive our behaviour – both consciously and unconsciously.

 Your values are literally that which your value above all else.
 Some common values are independence, love, family, peace, recognition, and connection.

 If you don’t yet know your core values, take some time to identify them.

 Make a list of the things which are most important to you.
 Prioritize these and then reduce this list down to 5-7 top values.

 When you know what your core values are, it can help you with making decisions.
 It gives you inner peace when you start living in alignment with your values.

 Research is showing us that a cluttered home is a stressful home.

 A large percentage of middle-class families suffer from a storage crisis, effectively causing them not to enjoy the possessions that they work so hard for.